DavideBernardi/JavaDB/README.md

 Homebrew SQL database system, built from the ground up.
 Works with the SQL [Syntax](#syntax) listed below in BNF form.
 This system uses no external libraries to set up the database or parse the SQL queries.

 ## Usage

+### Example Queries
     $ java DBServer
+    $ java DBAutoClient

+DBServer starts up the database on the server, it can then be accessed by clients.
+Running DBAutoClient gives a client with pre-written sample queries than can be sent to the Server by just pressing Enter.

+### Normal Usage
+    $ java DBServer
     $ java DBClient

-Once the client is running you can enter SQL queries on the command line.
+Once the client is running, SQL queries can be entered on the command line.
+A full breakdown of the syntax is given below.

 Example queries include:

      CREATE DATABASE coursework;
      Server response: OK